Configuration File

 The following wildcards can be used:

-?can be used to select files or directories that differ in their name by only a character:typetests/?at.tst.tswould matchtypetests/bat.tst.tsortypetests/cat.tst.ts, but nottypetests/at.tst.ts,*can be used to select files within a directory:*.tst.tswould matchOptions.tst.ts, but notOptions.test.tsorjson/Options.tst.ts,**can be used to select files within nested directories:packages/**/typetests/*.test.tswould matchpackages/typetests/api.test.ts,packages/core/typetests/awaitable.test.tsorpackages/parsers/json/typetests/JsonObject.test.ts.
+?can be used to select files or directories that differ by only one character in their name:typetests/?at.tst.tswould matchtypetests/bat.tst.tsortypetests/cat.tst.ts, but nottypetests/at.tst.ts*can be used to select files within a directory:*.tst.tswould matchOptions.tst.ts, but notOptions.test.tsorjson/Options.tst.ts**can be used to select files within nested directories:packages/**/typetests/*.test.tswould matchpackages/typetests/api.test.ts,packages/core/typetests/awaitable.test.tsorpackages/parsers/json/typetests/JsonObject.test.ts

-The ?, * and ** wildcards do not match any path segments that start with the . and do not select files within the node_modules directories.
-These files or directories can only be matched if specified explicitly: **/.generated/*.tst.* or node_modules/**/*.tst.*.
+The ?, * and ** wildcards do not match any path segments that start with a . and do not select files within the node_modules directories.
+To match these, specify them explicitly: **/.generated/*.tst.* or node_modules/**/*.tst.*.

 Use the --listFiles command line option to inspect the list of selected files.